 What can counselling offer?

-Counselling and therapy can offer help and support with current and/or long-term problems, with issues such as problematic relationship or behavioural patterns, life events such as loss or ill-health, work situations, body symptoms, or questions about identity.
-Within a sensitive, non-judgemental therapeutic relationship, therapy can help you gain insight and understanding, reassess your coping strategies, connect more fully to your sense of who you are, and feel empowered to make your own choices and decisions.
+There are times when aspects of our lives can feel overwhelming, our emotional responses intolerable, or our relationships off-kilter, bland, inauthentic or repetitively confrontational.
+Counselling and therapy can offer help and support with current and/or longer-term problems, with issues such as behavioural patterns and relationship difficulties, life events such as loss or ill-health, work situations or questions about identity or sexuality.
+Within a sensitive, non-judgemental therapeutic relationship, individual therapy can help you gain insight and understanding, connect more fully with your sense of who you are, and feel empowered to make your own choices and decisions.
+Couples therapy can offer a space in which to explore communication from a place of fearless honesty, and of connection with one another in new, mutually empathic ways.

 My therapeutic approach

-My integrative approach means that I am trained in several different theoretical and therapeutic disciplines, and can draw on these to suit each person’s individual needs at appropriate times.
-I believe that the therapeutic relationship is the foundation stone for exploration and understanding.
-I might include techniques such as mindfulness alongside therapies that focus on the impact of past events and relationships on our sense of self and our behaviours, or on present moment sensory and somatic experiences, and those that emphasise the intrinsic value and potential of each individual.
+My relational integrative approach means that I am trained in a range of theoretical and therapeutic disciplines, offering scope for creative expression and discovery.
+I believe that the therapeutic relationship is the foundation stone for exploration and understanding and can be a means to nurturing or re-establishing each individual’s sense of their intrinsic value and potential.
+I might include mindfulness alongside therapies that focus on the impact of past events and relationships on our sense of self and our behaviours, or on present moment sensory and somatic experiences.
+I encourage couples to engage with one another openly and directly, communicating and being listened to with authenticity and sincerity.

 Where I work